steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 ## 7. Configuration

 Mdfmt supports configuration files for specifying formatting options that control how the Markdown (`.md`) files within a directory (called the [processing root](./Glossary.md#processing-root)) and its subdirectories will be formatted.
-This is useful when developing a repository that includes numerous Markdown files, and there needs to be consistent formatting across these files.
+This is useful when developing a directory or repository that includes numerous Markdown files, and there needs to be consistent formatting across these files.

 ### 7.1.
 Configuration File Names